Neighborhood · No. 18

 酒場五五 蒲田東口店

-Sakaba 55 opened May 2026 next to Kamata's east exit — a polished modern take on the Kamata working-class drinking tradition.
-Signature is 'drinkable' dashimaki (rolled omelette) topped with mentaiko and ikura, plus a 3-cut nikuzashi (raw beef liver, tongue, heart) plate.
-Late hours until 2 AM, walk-in friendly, ¥3,000-5,000 per person.
+Sakaba 55 opened May 2026 by Kamata's east exit — a polished modern take on Kamata's working-class drinking tradition.
+Signature is 'drinkable' dashimaki (rolled omelette) topped with mentaiko and ikura, plus a 3-cut nikuzashi (liver, tongue, heart) plate.
+Open until 2 AM, walk-in friendly, ¥3,000–5,000.

 Address